Lake Road (Western New York): Route description

 Lake Road begins at the eastern approach to the Irondequoit Bay Outlet Bridge in the town of Webster.
-The bridge is a seasonal bridge; it is closed during the summer months to allow boat traffic to pass from Irondequoit Bay to Lake Ontario through the Outlet.
+The bridge is a seasonal bridge; it is swung out of the way and closed to vehicular traffic from April 1 to November 1 to allow boat traffic to pass between Irondequoit Bay and Lake Ontario through the Outlet.
 During the winter months, it connects to Culver Road on the opposite side of the Outlet.
 Lake Road heads east as unsigned CR 1 along a narrow peninsula separating the bay from the lake, serving a variety of seaside structures.
-Just northeast of the end of the peninsula, Lake Road intersects Bay Road (CR 16), a roadway that serves as the primary eastern lakeside highway.
+Just east of the peninsula, Lake Road intersects Bay Road (CR 16), a roadway that serves as a primary eastern bayside route.

-The road continues along the lakeshore to the hamlet of Forest Lawn, a small community in northern Webster.
-Here, it intersects the northern terminus of NY 250.
-Past NY 250, Lake Road meets several local north–south roadways before crossing into Wayne County and the town of Ontario.
+The road continues along the lakeshore through the hamlet of Forest Lawn, a small community in northern Webster.
+It eventually intersects the northern terminus of NY 250.
+Past NY 250, Lake Road meets local north–south roadways before crossing into Wayne County and the town of Ontario.
 At the county line, Lake Road intersects County Line Road, a highway maintained here by Wayne County as CR 100, a designation signed only on blade signs for the roadway.
 Meanwhile, Lake Road continues on as CR 101, intersecting with local roads and heading through a small, residential community known as Ontario-on-the-Lake.

 East of the community, Lake Road intersects with Lakeside Road (CR 102).
 This intersection is the northern terminus of the county designation, with Lakeside Road continuing north as a town highway.
 Lake Road continues through a short residential stretch that has fields along its northern side.
 After an intersection with North Slocum Road, Lake Road continues through fields, and eventually passes the R. E. Ginna Nuclear Power Plant.
 The road continues on, intersecting Ontario Center Road (which leads to NY 350), Knickerbocker Road (CR 108) and Furnace Road (CR 110) as it heads along the Lake Ontario shoreline and enters the town of Williamson.